du00d/MathTrace/README.md

 ## Preprocessing
 Thanks to <a href="https://github.com/vndee/offline-crohme" target="https://github.com/vndee/offline-crohme">offline-crohme</a> and <a href="https://github.com/harvardnlp/im2markup" target ="https://github.com/harvardnlp/im2markup">im2markup</a>
  for providing some basic tools to extract inkML data into images and tokens.

+Additionaly, we provide the helper functions for processing the cleaned dataset in `tools`.

 The code for streamlining the process and parsing data is under /preprocessing The script may require you to have access to code form the repository linked above.